raspberrypilearning/scam-site/en/step_3.md

 --- /collapse ---

-The design the company wants is the content box over a coloured backgreound that you've probably seen on other websites.
-At its most basic, it looks like this.
+The company wants a page layout that looks like this:

 ![A webpage with a white box in the middle of a blue background.](images/content_box.png)

-To start making this, use the CSS file you just linked to add some colour to the page.
+Use the CSS file you just linked to add some colour to the page.

 --- task ---